monzuralam/blogsia/README.md

 # Blogsia

-> Blogsia is a simle blog theme built with Bootstrap.
+> Blogsia is a lightweight WordPress theme built with a focus on speed and usability.

 Summary:           |Blogsia